Start9Labs/documentation/site/source/user-manual/service-guides/bitcoin/blockchain-copy.rst

   :depth: 2
   :local:

+.. warning:: This is an advanced feature and should be used with caution.
+Start9 is not responsible for any damage you might cause through SSH access.

 If you have already synced the Bitcoin blockchain to the tip on one Embassy, and would like to skip IBD on another Embassy, follow this guide.

 .. note:: The following guide requires that you have already :ref:`setup SSH on both Embassies<ssh>`.